-- Bright Start College Savings (Direct-Sold): This plan is offered directly by the state and blends age-based options with static options too.
+- Bright Start College Savings (Direct-Sold): This plan is offered directly by the state and blends age-based options with static options.
 Age-based options begin with aggressive investment strategies but grow more conservative as the beneficiary gets closer to graduating from high school.
 The plan has low annual fees, making it a strong way to maximize your investments.

 Any U.S. citizen or legal resident over the age of 18 can contribute to a 529 savings plan.
-All three of Illinois' plans has a minimum contribution of just $25 a month.
+All three of Illinois' plans have a minimum contribution of just $25 a month.
 If you opt for a payroll deduction, you can contribute as little as $15 a month.
 The maximum amount you can put into a 529 savings plan in Illinois is $450,000.

 529 Savings Plan Details